Create Channels for Customers

 - Some customers want to pick up their phones and talk to an agent immediately.
 Hearing the human voice and talking through more complex service situations is ideal support for some.
 With Salesforce Call Center, you can turn phone calls into cases, and your agents can log call details with just a few clicks.
 With each call, Salesforce pops up critical customer data on screen so that your agents know who they’re speaking with and can close cases faster.
 And you can integrate data from third-party systems with calls to match your business needs.

-- Imagine if your customers could click a button on your company’s website to initiate a chat with a live agent.
+- Imagine if your customers could click a button on your company’s website to initiate a chat with an agent.
 Think of how quickly your team could answer customer questions with instant text chat.
-That’s what Live Agent can do.
+That’s what Chat can do.
 Consider this channel as a way to improve first response times and reduce customer frustration from waiting for answers from other channels.

 - What if your customers could answer each other’s questions?
 Think about how an online forum and community for your customers could improve service times, raise visibility about unknown issues to your team, and build customer trust when your agents contribute to online conversations.
 Salesforce communities is a channel that does all that and so much more.